Vladimir Fran Mažuranić

-Vladimir Fran Mažuranić (March 28, 1859 – August 21, 1928) was Croatian writer.
+Vladimir Fran Mažuranić (March 28, 1859 – August 21, 1928) was a Croatian writer.

 He was born in Novi Vinodolski.
 After finishing the cavalry cadet school in Hranice, Moravia, and achieving the rank of a cavalry captain, he was discharged from the army in 1900 for his "restless life".
 Afterwards he traveled the world, never to come back to his country of birth.